 This is a summary of the city's benefit package for employees.
-Policies pertaining to these benefits are on file in the Human Resources Division at the City of Bridgeport and available for employees' review at any time.
+Policies pertaining to these benefits are on file in the Human Resources Department at the City of Bridgeport and available for employees' review at any time.

 The City of Bridgeport recognizes nine holidays which include the following:

-New Years Day
+- New Years Day

-The day following Thanksgiving Day
+- The day following Thanksgiving Day

 $200 Per Month Benefit Allowance

-The city provides $200 per month per employee to pay for city-offered benefits.
+The city provides $200 per month per Full-Time employee to pay for city-offered benefits.
 This may include additional health insurance for spouse, children, or family, dental coverage, additional life insurance, or participation in the 457 (b) Deferred Compensation program.

-The city provides a Section 125 plan which allows employees to pay medical, dental, vision, and other premiums with pre-tax dollars.
+The city provides a Section 125 plan which allows Full-Time employees to pay medical, dental, vision, and other premiums with pre-tax dollars.
 Pre-tax deductions are deducted from gross salary prior to taxes being withheld.

-The city pays for employee-only medical insurance on the $2500 deductible PPO Plan or the $3000 deductible H.S.A. plan.
-Dependent coverage is available at the employee's expense.
+The city pays for Full-Time employee-only medical insurance on the $2500 deductible PPO Plan or the $4000 deductible H.S.A. plan.
+Dependent coverage is available as well.

-Employees have the option of purchasing supplemental life, cancer, critical illness, and short term disability insurance through AFLAC.
+Full-Time and Part-Time 29 employees have the option of purchasing supplemental life, cancer, critical illness, and short term disability insurance through AFLAC.

 Deferred Compensation Program

-ICMA or MetLife 457(b) Plans are provided as optional tax-deferred supplemental retirement programs that allow public employees to contribute a portion of their salary, before taxes, to a retirement account.
-This program provides that every full-time regular employee may defer part of their salary for payment at a future date.
-Although each employee should check with his own tax advisor, the deferral may allow the employee to enjoy a tax savings by reducing their taxable income, and therefore, their tax liability in the year of the deferral.
+A Mission Square (formerly ICMA-RC) 457(b) Plan is provided as optional tax-deferred supplemental retirement programs that allow public employees to contribute a portion of their salary, before taxes, to a retirement account.
+This program provides that every Full-Time employee may defer part of their salary for payment at a future date.
+Although each employee should check with their own tax advisor, the deferral may allow the employee to enjoy a tax savings by reducing their taxable income, and therefore, their tax liability in the year of the deferral.
 Deferred income is taxable only upon receipt of the benefits.
-All deductions are to be made in accordance with payroll cards or participation agreements submitted to payroll by an agent of the program coordinator.
+All deductions are to be made in accordance with participation agreements submitted to payroll through the Human Resources Department.